bcgov/von-agent-template/GettingStartedTutorial.md

 All good?
 Whoohoo!

-## Step 3: Review the Configuration Files
+## Step 3: Reviewing the Configuration Files

 Your agent is configured using the YAML files in the `von-x-agent/config` folder in the repo.
 In the following, we'll take a look at the files in that folder.
-As you browse the files in your installation, you should see the organization and permit names you entered during initialization.
+As you browse these files, you should see the organization and permit names you entered during initialization.

 We'll be working with the files as we go through the tutorial.
 No need to learn all the details about the YAML file right now.
 When the time comes, documentation for the files can be found in the [VON Agent Configuration Guide](von-x-agent/config/Readme.md).